 VOLGA GERMAN GENEALOGY RESEARCH

-Many of them are in possession of several census lists for a large number of colonies obtained from AHSGR (American Historical Society of Germans from Russia) or through own research at the archives, and when someone posts a question about a certain family, those in possession of the census will look the family up.
+Many members are in possession of several census lists for a large number of colonies obtained from AHSGR (American Historical Society of Germans from Russia) or through their own research at the archives, and when someone posts a question about a certain family, those in possession of the census will look the family up.
 The information is provided for free, but you will be asked to open up a new thread for the family name you are interested in and the colony that family was from.
 The idea behind it is to collect information on every Volga German family through the years and make it an openly available resource for all descendants interested in family history.

 PROGRESS ON MY GRANDMOTHER’S SIDE

 My first clue was a memory of a family reunion with distant relatives when my grandmother told me that one of the boys was my fourth cousin.
 And I happened to remember that boy’s name!
 I asked around, but no one was longer in touch with that branch of the family after the elder generation passed away.
 So I decided to try my luck with social media instead.
 After contacting several people on a Russian networking website, I only got one reply.
 From the right person!

 He vaguely remembered that we were related, but could not say how and gave me his mother’s number.
 In addition to being my mother’s third cousin, his mother turned out to be a former classmate of my other uncle who tragically died at 22 in 1976 and really wanted to help me with my genealogy research.
 She in turn gave me the number of her nearly 90-year-old aunt and said: “Be sure to have plenty of time when you call her.
 This lady knows everything!”

-Today I know the names of all of my maternal grandmother’s 16 great great grandparents.
+Today, I know the names of all of my maternal grandmother’s 16 great great grandparents.
 Nearly all of her lines have also been traced further back to the first settlers in 1767.
 What’s even more exciting is that several of those lines have already been confirmed by DNA!
-(More on DNA later!)
-Numerous distant genetic cousins in the US turned out to be the descendants of Arnhold, Meis, Müller/Miller and Staab families.
-A smaller number of distant cousins also confirmed our connection through Weltz, Hertlein and Mockstadt!
+(Click image to enlarge.)

 HAAS FROM SCHOENDORF AND POBOCHNAYA